gasparka/thesis/docs/pyha.rst

 Main point here is that what we write works as expected, but is just implemented in slightly different ways than in software approach.

+One majord benefit of Pyha that all the hardware code is defined in sequential statements, thus the code flow is clear also degugger can be used!

 Sequential logic
 ----------------

+This denotes that we need to keep track of some value for longer than just one function call.

 So far we have dealt with designs that require no state other than the function level.
 In real designs we frequently need to store some value, so that it is accessable by the next function call.